 This is very likely leading to pressure on the workplace.
 Employees may feel stressed out and preoccupied, be conducting research on company time, or may even be missing work altogether in order to look after their parents.

 According to Statistics Canada, in 2016, civil servants missed a record number of workdays, according to annual job market statistics.
-All being said, the average public sector worker missed 13.5 days of work last year, the most ever
+All being said, the average public sector worker missed 13.5 days of work last year, the most ever1.

 Workers in Canada took an average of 9.3 sick days in 2011 (9.5 days in 2016 according to Statistics Canada3) with people in health care and social assistance taking the most days off, a report from the Conference Board of Canada shows.
 Those absences cost the economy about $16.6 billion, based on salary cost for the days lost, it estimates.
 That figure does not include the cost of replacement workers2.